espressif/idf-component-manager/README.md

 ## Component metadata caching

-By default information about available versions of components is cached for 3 hours.
+By default information about available versions of components is cached for 5 minutes.
 You can adjust caching period by setting the duration in minutes to `IDF_COMPONENT_API_CACHE_EXPIRATION_MINUTES` environment variable or disable the cache entirely by setting it to 0.

 ## External links